History repeats as crews clear beer train derailment near Paradise

 Many of Montana's politicians had commented on the derailment by Tuesday.

 Gov. Greg Gianforte said on Twitter Sunday afternoon that he'd been briefed on the derailment that morning and "we are prepared to mobilize the state's resources."
 Sen. Jon Tester tweeted around 12:25 p.m.
-Sunday that "I’m monitoring the train derailment in Sanders County and my office is in touch with local officials."
-Sen. Steve Daines issued a similar statement on Twitter about an hour later, noting that "My office is in close contact with Sanders County officials and (Burlington Northern Santa Fe Railway) and MRL officials.
+Sunday, "I’m monitoring the train derailment in Sanders County and my office is in touch with local officials."
+Sen. Steve Daines issued a similar statement on Twitter about an hour later, noting, "My office is in close contact with Sanders County officials and (Burlington Northern Santa Fe Railway) and MRL officials.
 The safety of the community is my top priority."

 Rep. Matt Rosendale, who represents eastern Montana, weighed in on Twitter just before 9 p.m.
 Sunday: "My office and I are monitoring the train derailment in Sanders County.
 We are pleased to see that no one is injured and have offered our assistance to local officials."